stalniy/casl/docs-src/src/content/pages/guide/install/en.md

 If you use bundler which does not support tree shaking, you have 2 options:

 1. Set `CSP_ENABLED=1` environment variable, this will replace `process.env.CSP_ENABLED` with `1`.
-Eventually uglifier will remove this code as not reachable
+Eventually uglifier will remove this code as unreachable
 2. Depending of the module system you use, replace `from 'sift'` or `require('sift')` with `from 'sift/sift.csp.min'` or `require('sift/sift.csp.min')` in the eventual bundle (e.g., using shell `sed`)

 ## Dev build